irohitkun/irohitkun/README.md

 Created an Apple Music presence integration for Discord and learned a lot about application workflows and integrations.

 ### ⚡ Electronics Simulations
-Designed and tested electronic circuits using Tinkercad and Wokwi to improve practical electronics knowledg
+Designed and tested electronic circuits using Tinkercad and Wokwi to improve practical electronics knowledge

 ---